-Several methods have been used to quantify structural brain changes in MRI including: region-of-interest measures, such as hippocampal volumes or maps (Morra et al., 2008a,b), the "boundary shift integral" - a technique that quantifies differences between two successive coregistered 3D MRIs (Fox et al., 2001), and maps that localize atrophy, such as voxel-based morphometry (Whitwell et al., 2008), tensor-based morphometry (Ho et al, 2010c; Hua et al., 2009, 2010; Stein et al., 2010), and cortical thickness or gray matter density analyses (Thompson et al., 2003; Frisoni et al., 2007, 2009; Walhovd et al., 2010).
+Several methods have been used to quantify structural brain changes in MRI, including region-of-interest measures, such as hippocampal volumes or maps (Morra et al., 2008; Morra et al., 2009), the "boundary shift integral" - a technique that quantifies differences between 2 successive co-registered 3D MRIs (Fox et al., 2001), and maps that localize atrophy, such as voxel-based morphometry (Whitwell et al., 2008), tensor-based morphometry (Ho et al., 2010c; Hua et al., 2009; Hua et al., 2010; Stein et al., 2010), and cortical thickness or gray matter density analyses (Thompson et al., 2003; Frisoni et al., 2007; Frisoni et al., 2009; Walhovd et al., 2010).

 As noted in Weiner (2008), ventricular expansion correlates more strongly with changes on cognitive tests than medial temporal lobe (MTL) atrophy rates (Jack et al., 2004).
 Measuring ventricular geometry may seem like an unnecessarily indirect approach for assessing disease burden, when the pathology and atrophy are focused elsewhere.
-Even so, ventricular volume measures are relatively easy to measure and provide excellent sensitivity to disease effects and pre-clinical brain changes (Weiner, 2008).
+Even so, ventricular volume measures are relatively easy to measure and provide excellent sensitivity to disease effects and preclinical brain changes (Weiner, 2008).
 In addition, the ventricles can be measured more reliably than hippocampal or cortical structures, whose boundaries are difficult for experts to agree on.
-In 79 healthy elderly subjects examined annually for up to 15 consecutive years, ventricular volume expansion accelerated on average 2.3 years prior to the diagnosis of MCI (Carlson et al., 2008).
-In addition, abnormally fast ventricular dilation over time has been linked to the accumulation of AD pathology including cortical neurofibrillary tangles and amyloid plaques (Silbert et al., 2003), and to rates of cognitive decline in AD patients and controls (Adak et al., 2004).
+In 79 healthy elderly subjects examined annually for up to 15 consecutive years, ventricular volume expansion accelerated on average 2.3 years before the diagnosis of mild cognitive impairment (MCI) (Carlson et al., 2008).
+In addition, abnormally fast ventricular dilation over time has been linked to the accumulation of AD pathology, including cortical neurofibrillary tangles and amyloid plaques (Silbert et al., 2003), and to rates of cognitive decline in AD patients and controls (Adak et al., 2004).